Friday, October 6, 2023

 Studies of intuitive perception performed by Will Gervais, University of Kentucky, showed that a significant percentage of people (up to 60%) associated atheists with various kinds of immoral behavior.
 In every test, subjects were far more likely to have negative views of atheists than any other religious, social or ethnic group.
 Curiously, a larger percentage of atheists themselves associated atheists with immoral behavior than members of established religions.

 A higher percentage of Gervais’ subjects (60%) considered that an atheist was likely to be an untrustworthy, opportunistic thief, than any other religious or ethnic group.
 Interestingly, atheists were regarded as more likely to cheat and steal than rapists (50%).
 The third highest association was for feminists (30%), higher than any religious affiliation.
-Gervais subjects also considered that an atheist was more likely to engage in consensual incest (50%, 2.5x higher than other religious groups), sexual perversion (60%, 3x higher than ethnic groups).
+Gervais subjects also considered that an atheist was more likely to engage in consensual incest (50%, 2.5x higher than other religious groups) or sexual perversion (60%, 3x higher than ethnic groups).

 Gervais said, “I wanted to come up with one unambiguously immoral description…[I was] basically trying to come up with something so bad that people wouldn’t think an atheist would do it.”
 Gervais’ last survey tested associations with a pathologically sadistic serial killer.
 Fifty percent of Gervais’ subjects could potentially associate that description with an atheist.
 Interesting, of the religious groups tested, the second most likely association was Christian, ahead of Buddhist, Hindu, Jewish or Muslim.